LuxerIThink/ros-kalibr-docker/README.md

-# Ros Docker Template
+# Ros 1 Noetic Devel Docker Template

-This repository offers an easily deployable ROS Docker Template, streamlining your ROS development environment setup.
+This repository offers an easily deployable ROS 1 Noetic Devel Docker Template, streamlining your ROS development environment setup.

-## Available branches

-Choose from the following branches based on your ROS version needs:

-- ROS 2 Humble

 ## Key features

 Simplify your ROS Docker experience with these key features:

 - Launch with a single command `docker compose up`
+- Equipped with Python 3.8
 - Centralized management of apt-get packages in `packages.txt`
 - Convenient management of Python libraries in `requirements.txt`
 - Predefined workspace folder
-- Automated building of C++ packages
+- Automated build of C++ packages when building container
 - ROS pre-sourced for immediate use
 - Helpful ROS command hints provided
 - Fix for not showing ros windows: `fix_display.sh`